miguelmartfern/BlockDiagrams/docs/index.md

 ## 🛠️ Contributing

-Feel free to open issues or pull requests on [GitHub](https://github.com/miguelmartfern/BlockDiagrams) if you'd like to contribute or report bugs.
+Feel free to open issues or pull requests on [GitHub](https://github.com/miguelmartfern/SignalBlocks) if you'd like to contribute or report bugs.

 ---

 ## 📄 License

-This project is licensed under the [MIT License](https://github.com/miguelmartfern/BlockDiagrams/blob/main/LICENSE).
+This project is licensed under the [GNU GPL v3.0 or later](https://github.com/miguelmartfern/SignalBlocks/blob/main/LICENSE).